17 Unmissable Torquay Things To Do

 5) Hike The Victorian Surf Coast Walk

 Looking for free things to do in Torquay?
-Then hit one of the top walking trails Victoria has and explore your stunning surrounds.
+Then hit one of the top walking trails Victoria has and explore your stunning surroundings.

 The Surf Coast Walk offers 44 kilometres of world-class walking trails that embrace the Great Ocean Road from Torquay all the way to Aireys Inlet.